dotnet/roslyn/docs/features/string-literals-data-section.md

 It simply emits `ldsflda` of the data field.
 The same approach is taken by other scenarios like [u8 string literals][u8-literals] and [constant array initializers][constant-array-init].
 That works but does not pass IL/PE verification.

+### Ref assemblies

+The synthesized types are not part of ref assemblies.
+That makes them smaller and incremental compilation is faster because it does not need to recompile dependent projects when only string literal contents change.

+This is automatically implemented, because during metadata-only compilation, method bodies are not emitted, and the synthesized types used by this feature are only emitted lazily as part of generating method body instructions.

+## Diagnostics

+The error CS8103 (Combined length of user strings used by the program exceeds allowed limit) is updated to suggest the feature flag, albeit with a disclaimer during the experimental phase of the feature.

 ## Runtime